WaterMediaTeam/videolan-natives/README.md

 - Callback spec and management

 ### DISCLAIMER
-Please consider use and contibute official [VLCJ](https://github.com/caprica/vlcj) lib.<br>
+Please use and contibute official [VLCJ](https://github.com/caprica/vlcj) lib.<br>
-This fork is only purposed to work and only work with WATERMeDIA, all the development is oriented on that
+This fork is only purposed to work and only work with WATERMeDIA, all the development is oriented on that, avoid asking support for external projects, use the original.

 ### LICENSE
 VLCJ-Natives and VLCJ code is under GLPv3 (following upstream license)